geonetwork/core-geonetwork/docs/manual/docs/annexes/mef-format.md

     Prior to version 3.0, this information was split across two separate elements, public and private, described below, matching the pre-3.0 physical layout's own public/private split (see [MEF v1 file format](#mef-v1-file-format)).
 A reader capable of reading version 3.0 must continue to support archives that use the pre-3.0 form, since the version policy in the introduction to this section only guarantees forward compatibility for readers, not that every writer has moved to the newer minor version.

     -   *public* (pre-3.0): All metadata thumbnails (and any other public file) must be listed here, using the same file element and name/changeDate attributes described above (no access or mimetype attribute).
 The public element is optional but, if present, must contain all the files present in the metadata's public directory.
+A file originally in a subfolder is registered under its flattened name (see [Nested folders](#nested-folders)), matching the flat name it's actually stored under.
     -   *private* (pre-3.0): This element has the same purpose and structure as the pre-3.0 public element but is related to maps and all other private files.

 Any other element or attribute should be ignored by readers that don't understand them.
 This allows actors to add custom attributes or subtrees to the XML.